michaelockenden/algorand-flask/blog/blogpost.md

 Here we use our earlier function from `algod.py` to generate an account and its passphrase.
 Add this link `<h2><a href="{{ url_for('auth_bp.signup') }}">Create a Wallet</a></h2>` to `login.html` to access this route.

-However, we also need to create `mnemonic.html` this page will display the mnemonic of the created account.
+We also need to create `mnemonic.html` - this page will display the mnemonic of the created account.

+`your_application_name/templates/mnemonic.html`

 ```html
 {% extends 'layout.html' %}